ryuryu-ymj/mannot/src/mark.typ

 }

-/// Marks a part of a math block with highlighting.
+/// Marks content within a math block with highlighting.
 ///
-/// Marked content can be annotated with `annot` function.
+/// If you mark content with a tag, you can annotate it using the `annot` function.
 ///
 /// *Example*
 /// ```example